Chart Color Schemes

 Penola's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Penola's health data shows positive outcomes, aligned with national benchmarks for mortality rates and health conditions.
-Common health conditions are standard across both young and old age cohorts.
+Health data for Penola residents shows positive outcomes, aligning with national benchmarks for mortality rates and health conditions.
+Common health conditions are standard across both young and old age groups.

-Private health cover is at 53%, slightly higher than the average SA2 area (48.9%).
-The most prevalent medical conditions are arthritis (9.9%) and asthma (7.7%), with 66.5% of residents reporting no medical ailments, compared to 62.5% in Rest of SA.
-Working-age residents have an above-average prevalence of chronic health conditions.
-As of 2021, 27.2% of Penola's population is aged 65 and over (456 people).
-Health outcomes among seniors are strong, ranking higher than the general population nationally.
+Private health cover is at 53% of the total population (~892 people), slightly above Regional SA's 48.9%.
+The most common medical conditions are arthritis (9.9%) and asthma (7.7%), with 66.5% of residents reporting no medical ailments, compared to 62.5% in Regional SA.
+Working-age residents have a higher prevalence of chronic health conditions.
+As of 20XX (exact year not specified), 27.2% of Penola's population is aged 65 and over (455 people).
+Health outcomes among seniors are strong, ranking nationally higher than the general population.

 Frequently Asked Questions - Health